Dereck919/VLMS/README.md

 since it runs in a loop the program may sometimes wait for user input before advancing so the user has enough time to read what is on the screen

-Also adding do not input any strings with spaces
+Also do not input any strings with spaces